Search

 Balance Disorders

-Balance disorders aren’t common in kids and teens, but might happen more than we realize.
-Symptoms can be missed or blamed on another cause.
-Kids with balance problems might seem clumsy or uncoordinated.
+Balance disorders can happen in people of all ages, and symptoms may be missed or blamed on other causes.
+Kids and teens with balance problems might seem clumsy or uncoordinated.
 They may have trouble walking, riding a bike, doing schoolwork, or playing.

 What Are the Signs & Symptoms of a Balance Disorder?